-Important Note: SNHU is a Registered Education Provider (R.E.P.) of the Project Management Institute (PMI®).
+Important Note: SNHU is a R.E.P. of PMI.
 Project managers are increasingly turning to R.E.P.s for certification training and maintenance.
-PMI® is the world's largest project management member association, representing more than 600,000 practitioners in more than 185 countries.
-Students must take the QSO 645: Project Management for PMP® Certification course in order to satisfy the educational requirement needed to take the PMP exam.
+PMI is the world's largest project management member association, representing more than 600,000 practitioners in more than 185 countries.
+Students must take the QSO 645: Project Management for PMP Certification course in order to satisfy the educational requirement needed to take the PMP exam.

 This 36-credit interdisciplinary program gives you the knowledge, skills and education necessary to pursue or accelerate a career in operations management and project management.
 The master's in project management can be completed in as few as 15 months and provides a market-relevant combination of a comprehensive business education and real-world applications.

 The program's technology-integrated coursework is continually adjusted to reflect the latest topics, technology and tactics in the field.
 Top-tier faculty boasts advanced academic qualifications and many years of practical experience in operations and project management.

 As an MS in Operations and Project Management student, you'll take five required courses, an additional five elective courses in your area of interest and two graduate-level business courses.
 Of your 36 credits, 24 credit hours must be QSO courses.
 You must also take the QSO 645: Project Management for PMP Certification course if you intend to satisfy the educational requirement needed to take the PMP exam.

 This is a survey of the mathematical, probabilistic and statistical tools available for assisting in the operation and management of industrial organizations.